SethvonSwag/OOLanguageComparison/README.md

 ### Lambda Expressions, Closures, or Functions as Types

 As of Java 8 Lambda Expressions were introduced.
-The way you implement them is throught he use of functional interfaces.
+The way you implement them is through the use of functional interfaces.
 Functional interfaces are those which are denoted with the @FunctionalInterface that contains a single abstract method in it.
 You can also assign a variable to lamda expressions.
 Here are two great examples from Dale Musser:

 Passing a lambda expression as a parameter:
 ```java